8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Porcelain vs. Gold Dental Crown

 Our Howard County dentist offers several choices in material for dental crowns.
 He will generally use a tooth-colored restoration such as porcelain for teeth in the smile zone.
-Porcelain dental crowns blend seamlessly with the natural smile and can be fabricated and secured in just one visit to our dentist office using CEREC®.
+Porcelain dental crowns blend seamlessly with the natural smile and can be fabricated and secured in just one visit to our office using CEREC®.

 Teeth in the back of the mouth may be better restored using a tooth cap.
-These dental restorations may require multiple visits to our dentist office.
+These dental restorations may require multiple visits to the office.
 Teeth will be prepared and fit with temporary dental restorations while the final restoration is fabricated.
 When the dental restoration is finalized, the patient will return to our Columbia dentist office for the final fit and permanent attachment of the dental crown.

 Both choices are highly durable and the dentist will help you choose which is right based on your needs, goals, and budget.